 The Music Hall has also presented many performers from other countries and cultures like the Afro-Cuban Allstars (Cuba), Gonzolo Rubalcaba (Cuba), Arrival (Sweden), Bebel Gilberto (Brazil), Gaelic Storm (Ireland), Ladysmith Black Mambazo (South Africa), Lunasa (Ireland), Red Hot Chili Pipers (Scotland), Peking Acrobats (China), Sabicas (Spain), Vienna Boys Choir (Austria) and Whindersson Nunes (Brazil) among others as well as numerous family oriented events such as The Berenstain Bears, Jungle Jack Hanna, The Nutcracker Ballet, and The Very Hungry Caterpillar.

-Emerging artists are given the opportunity of exposure by opening for high-profile performers and participating in annual Singer/Songwriter events, concerts on the Music Hall sponsored stage at The Tarrytown & Sleepy Hollow Farmers Market (TASH), the annual Rock The Hall Contest, livestreams and student performances.
+Emerging artists are given the opportunity of exposure by opening for high-profile performers and participating in annual Singer/Songwriter events, annual Rock The Hall contests, Music Hall Studio concerts and student performances.

 Several films, television series and commercials have been shot at the Music Hall including The Preacher’s Wife and The Good Shepherd.
 Actors who have shot at the Music Hall include Jessica Alba, Steve Buscemi, James Caan, Matt Damon, Robert De Niro, Kirsten Dunst, Vera Farmiga, Whitney Houston, Michael Keaton, Ewan McGregor, Julianne Moore, Keanu Reeves, Julia Roberts, James Spader, Marisa Tomei, Stanley Tucci and Denzel Washington among others.
 The Music Hall shows films on its large screen several times a year.